aisingapore/TagUI/README.md

 Originally developed by a test automation engineer to avoid writing code to automate web-based interactions.

 ### MEDIA AND GITHUB
-Mentioned in Hacker News, Codrops Collective, BlogDuWebdesign, CSS Author. #2 GitHub open-source project for topics business, natural-language, casperjs, slimerjs and #3 for chrome-extension.
+Mentioned in Hacker News, Codrops Collective, BlogDuWebdesign, CSS Author. #1 automation stack on StackShare. #2 GitHub open-source project for topics business, natural-language, casperjs, slimerjs and #3 project for chrome-extension.
 Ex-trending JavaScript repo #1.

 # Set Up
 TA.Gui is in beta version (v0.6) and runs on macOS/Linux (coming to Windows soon).
 Instead of packaging as a one-click installer, you are warmly invited to have a look at the respective amazing technologies that TA.Gui depends on.